thelabuzov/100-days-of-code/log.md

 ### Day 89: November 27, 2021

-**Today's Progress**: New functions have been learned, example minmax((min/max)-content), understood how work of auto-(fill/fit) & placement algorithm.
+**Today's Progress**: New functions have been learned example minmax((min/max)-content).
+Understood how work of auto-(fill/fit), placement algorithm.

-**Thoughts**: A lot of new things have been learned today, now I'm beginning to understand how powerful it is.
+**Thoughts**: A lot of CSS Grid have been learned, now I'm beginning to understand how powerful it is.
 I couldn't have done it without a notebook.